Moving into your own place – or with your mates – is one of the best parts of student life.

-If you’re privately renting, you’ll probably have to pay your own bills.
-Decide what share of the bills everyone must pay, and whose name the bills will be in.
-You’ll need to budget to pay your share of the gas, electricity and water as well as things like a TV licence, internet, and contents insurance.
+If you’re privately renting, you may have to pay your own bills.
+Decide what share of the bills everyone must pay and whose name the bills will be in.
+You’ll need to budget to pay your share of the gas, electricity and water, a TV licence, internet, and contents insurance.

-A fifth of student robberies take place in the first six weeks of the academic year*.
-If you have valuables such as computers, gadgets, musical instruments, decks, or a bike, make sure you take out contents insurance to protect your possessions.
-Our insurance has been designed with tenants in mind, so get a quote here.
+A fifth of student robberies occur in the first six weeks of the academic year.
+If you have valuables such as computers, gadgets, musical instruments, decks, or a bike, consider taking out contents insurance to protect your possessions.
+We’ve designed our insurance with tenants in mind, so get a quote here.

 If you’re lucky, your uni halls came with all the mod cons that you needed.
-Now you’re in a house of your own, you’re going to need to buy a kettle, a tin opener, loo roll, and countless other little bits and pieces.
+Now you’re in a house of your own; you’ll need to buy a kettle, a tin opener, a toaster, and countless other little bits and pieces.
 Get shopping!

 Your landlord is responsible for most repairs.
-They can also give you advice on how you control your heating or how you use the washing machine.
+They can also advise you on how to control your heating or how the washing machine works.
 Keep their details handy in case you need to contact them urgently.

-If everyone in your household is a full-time student, then you don’t have to pay Council Tax.
-You may have to fill in a form to let your local council know that you’re exempt from paying the tax.
+If everyone in your household is a full-time student, you don’t have to pay Council Tax.
+You may have to fill in a form to inform your local council that you’re exempt from paying the tax.

-Do you watch or record programmes as they are being shown on TV?
+Do you watch or record live TV?
 Do you watch live online TV services such as All4 or YouTube?
-Or are you one of the 63% of students that uses the BBC iPlayer**?
+Or are you one of the 63% of students that uses the BBC iPlayer?

-If so, you’ll need to make sure that you have a TV licence for your property.
+If so, you’ll need to ensure that you have a TV licence for your property.
 If you have a separate tenancy agreement for your room, you’ll need your own TV Licence too.
 If you have a joint tenancy agreement for an entire house or flat, you’ll probably need one licence to cover the whole property.
-To find out more visit: http://www.tvlicensing.co.uk/check-if-you-need-one/for-your-home/students-aud1
+Click here to find out more.